How much do removals companies cost?

 If you are packing yourself, ask your removal company if you are covered by their removals insurance.
 Many insurance companies will not cover you for loss or damage if you have packed yourself and this can add to the overall cost of removals.

-You can also use our online comparison tool to reduce the cost of moving house by comparing instant quotes from five removal companies in your area for the best deal.
+You can also use our online comparison tool to reduce the cost of moving house by comparing moving costs in your area for the best deal.

 Last reviewed December 2017